adiniranjan/ProductPerformancePortfolio_DA_Excel/README.md

 * Customers.csv

 ### Product Performance Portfolio.xlsx:
-It is the excel file with two sheets *Table* containing analysis and *Dashboard* containing visualisation.
+It is the excel file with two sheets, *Table* containing analysis and *Dashboard* containing visualisation.

 ## Components used in the project -
 ## *Table:*